The California quarter, featuring famed naturalist John Muir, will be released into circulation Monday following a ceremony in Sacramento.

 "It's hard to say (if the quarter release) will translate into more visits, but it's certainly translating into a higher profile and interest in Muir," Blackburn said.

 Muir's writings and explorations helped lead to expanded federal protections for not only Yosemite but also the Grand Canyon, Sequoia, Kings Canyon and Mt.
-Ranier national parks, and ultimately helped lead to the creation of the National Park Service
+Ranier national parks, and ultimately helped lead to the creation of the National Park Service in 1916.

 He was one of the founders of the Sierra Club and was its first president, and he was the first to theorize that glaciers created the Yosemite Valley.
 His name graces dozens of schools, parks, roadways, hospitals and wide-open spaces in California and beyond.